objectiv/objectiv.io/blog/2022-04-22 Release User Intent analysis.md

 [TODO: IMAGE]

-That’s it!
-You’ve used the open model hub and Bach to understand where users are spending their time and how it is distributed, and to assign intent to each user.
-You now know for each user what stage of their journey they’re in.
+That's it!
+You've used the open model hub and Bach to understand where users are spending their time and how it is distributed, and to assign intent to each user.
+You now know for each user what stage of their journey they're in.
 All directly on your raw analytics data.

 ## How to get it
 The models and operations you need are live in the [open model hub][model-hub] and for [Bach][bach].
 For